Morality is not something innate or something that evolution programmed into us.

 - There is not a God

 If there is a God, there is an afterlife.
-Thus, there is an incentive to be a good person.
+Thus, there is an incentive or reason to be a good person.

 People are innately selfish.
-It’s called the selfish gene for a reason.
+We have “the selfish gene” for a reason.
 Humans act based on incentives.

 Which is why we see floods of people helping people when it is incentive-convenient for them, but not in other times.